keithasaurus/koda-validate/docs/index.rst

 .. toctree::
    :maxdepth: 3
-   :caption: How To
+   :caption: Examples and Guides

+   how_to/rest_apis
    how_to/results
-   how_to/rest_apis
    how_to/async
    how_to/performance
    how_to/extension
    how_to/metadata
-   how_to/errors
    how_to/type-checking